Intoware/workfloplus-docs/docs/authentication/oauth2.md

 Tokens can be requested from the Identity Server; in order to gain a token you must provide valid credentials.
 Once signed in to {{site.product_name}} you can request a token from the [developer tools page]({{ site.accounts_dev_tools_url }}), however, manually requesting a token is not a useful approach for enabling an integration - you will want your integration to be able to request tokens from an API as they are needed.

 The good news is that that API exists, however, for security reasons you cannot practicably access that API using your user credentials.
-Instead the recommended approach is to create a _machine to machine (M2M) client_, these clients a very similar to a user, they are enabled with one or more permissions that define what they are and aren't allowed to do, however, whilst a user in {{site.product_name}} represents a person, an M2M client represents a tool/product/integration that is permitted to interface with {{site.product_name}}.
+Instead the recommended approach is to create a _machine to machine (M2M) client_, these clients are very similar to a user, they are enabled with one or more permissions that define what they are and aren't allowed to do, however, whilst a user in {{site.product_name}} represents a person, an M2M client represents a tool/product/integration that is permitted to interface with {{site.product_name}}.

 ### 2. Make an API Request